hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/PhenoViewer-1.png" style="display: block; margin: auto;" />
+*Parallel coordinates showing the phenotype (marker median expressions) of two specific SPADE cluster (1 and 8).*

 It is to note that the markers used by SPADE as clustering markers are shown in bold.

 ## <a name="MDS_viewer_function"/> 5.8 Visualisation of sample or cluster similarities using Multidimensional Scaling (MDS Viewer)

-Multidimensional Scaling (MDS) methods aim to represent the similarities and differences among high-dimensional objects into a space of a lower dimensions, generally in two or three dimensions for visualization purposes [5].
+Multidimensional Scaling (MDS) methods aim to represent the similarities and differences among high-dimensional objects into a space of a lower dimensions, generally in two or three dimensions for visualization purposes [9].
 In MDS representations, the Kruskal Stress (KS) indicates the percentage of information lost during the dimensionality reduction process.

 The MDS Viewer aims to visualize the similarities between samples or clusters based on their abundances.
 In such representation, each dot represent a sample or a marker and the distance between the dot are proportional to the Euclidean distance between this objects.